rukai/PersonalSite/zola/content/reimagining-benchmark-tooling/index.md

 I am pretty excited about codspeed:

-* simple to setup:
+* simple to setup
-  * swap criterion dep for codspeed-criterion-compat
-  * Add a github actions workflow
-  * Enable codspeed app for your github repo
 * uses instruction counting so it can run in CI without being affected by the noisy shared hosting.
-* those super cool flamegraph diffs.
+* also has these really cool flamegraph diffs in the CI output showing, so its not just measuring the performance impact of the PR, but also giving insight into why there is a performance impact

-Some problems are:
+Some problems with codspeed are:

-* Need to use criterion
+* The project needs to use a fork of criterion
 * Lacks measurements of walltime
-  * Something like adding a 10s sleep will go completely unnoticed
+  * So, something like adding a 10s sleep will go completely unnoticed

 ### rustc-perf